For Nordic American Tankers Limited [NAT], Analyst sees a rise to $2.50. What next?

 Jefferies have made an estimate for Nordic American Tankers Limited shares, keeping their opinion on the stock as Hold, with their previous recommendation back on April 27, 2022.
 The new note on the price target was released on May 25, 2021, representing the official price target for Nordic American Tankers Limited stock.
 Previously, the target price had yet another raise to $3.75, while H.C.
 Wainwright analysts kept a Neutral rating on NAT stock.

-Nordic American Tankers Limited [NAT] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 5.74.
-With this latest performance, NAT shares dropped by 0.00% in over the last four-week period, additionally plugging by 26.29% over the last 6 months – not to mention a drop of -32.00% in the past year of trading.
+Nordic American Tankers Limited [NAT] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -12.11.
+With this latest performance, NAT shares dropped by -3.92% in over the last four-week period, additionally plugging by 15.98% over the last 6 months – not to mention a drop of -37.97% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Nordic American Tankers Limited [NAT] shares currently have an operating margin of -42.99 and a Gross Margin at -35.01.
 Nordic American Tankers Limited’s Net Margin is presently recorded at -61.01.